simuxakadiscgolfgod/Space-Weather/README.md

 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
 <br />**Sorry, Image not available!**
-<br />**Date image released:**  2024-06-25
-<br />**This image is owned by:**
-Martin Pugh &
-Rocco Sung

-<br />**Title of the image:**  The Dark Doodad Nebula
-<br />**Description for the image:**  What is that strange brown ribbon on the sky?
-When observing the star cluster NGC 4372, observers frequently take note of an unusual dark streak nearby running about three degrees in length.
-The streak, actually a long molecular cloud, has become known as the Dark Doodad Nebula.
-(Doodad is slang for a thingy or a whatchamacallit.)
-Pictured here, the Dark Doodad Nebula sweeps across the center of a rich and colorful starfield.
-Its dark color comes from a high concentration of interstellar dust that preferentially scatters visible light.
-The globular star cluster NGC 4372 is visible as the fuzzy white spot on the far left, while the bright blue star gamma Muscae is seen to the cluster's upper right.
-The Dark Doodad Nebula can be found with strong binoculars toward the southern constellation of the Fly (Musca).
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2406/Doodad_PughSung_9193.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).